-Not all applicable credit hours taken while enrolled in a certificate program can be transferred to a degree program.
-(Refer to the limitations of transfer credit, p.
-31, and to the curriculum of the selected program.)
+Not all applicable credit hours taken while enrolled in a certificate program can be transferred to a degree program (see Credit by Transfer and to the curriculum of the selected program.)
 If the student wishes to take more courses after fulfilling the requirements of a certificate program, the units will be recorded as additional credits.
 Only students holding a bachelor's degree or its equivalent are qualified to register for the certificate programs at AIIAS.
-Certificate programs are subject to many of the same rules as other degrees, such as admissions procedures and English policies, and the 10-year validity of credits, but they are not subject to such stringent GPA or curriculum requirements.
+Certificate programs are subject to many of the same rules as other degrees, such as admissions procedures and English Proficiency, and the 10-year validity of credits, but they are not subject to such stringent GPA or curriculum requirements.